FAQ (Frequently Asked Questions)

 Rei-kin is "gift" money.
 This is a “present” given to the landlord to thank him for being so generous as to let you into the property and charging you rent for the pleasure of living there.
 You will not get any of this refunded.

 Some apartments come with internet connection intact.
-For apartments without a connection, research and select a provider.
-You will need to set up an appointment with your provider to come and install the connection.
+For apartments without a connection, you should ask for a suggestion to your realtor if there is any building specifics before you start your research and select a provider.
+Once decided, you need to set up an appointment with your provider to come and install the connection.

 In private apartments either the real estate agent will give you utility information or there will be a plastic bag attached to the door or mailbox that has sign up information in it.
 To pay for utilities, either sign up for automatic withdraw from your bank account or take the bill to the convenience store to make a cash payment.

 Visit the ward office of your current residence to notify that you are moving out.
 You should also inform the national health insurance department.
 Then at the ward office of your new residence, update your new address on your residence card as well as the health insurance card.
 Health insurance cost varies per city/ward and they will adjust any over or under paid premiums.
-You can confirm that the information on your income will be forwarded to the new ward office in order to keep the same premiums.
-See the TUJ International Student Handbook for more information about this process.
+Information on your income may not be forwarded to the new ward office in order to keep the same premiums.
+See Resident Tax and After moving to a new location.

 Visit the post office near your new residence and fill out a change-of-address form.
 Be sure to also update your billing statements and information for your cell phone, bank, and credit cards.
 Lastly, don’t forget to update your personal information on Self-Service Banner.